PhantomCybernetics/phntm_bridge_docs/basics/configuration.rst

 Extra ROS Packages to Install
 -----------------------------
-Custom packages can be installed to enable support for any topic or service types, see :doc:`Custom message & Service types </basics/custom-message-types>` for more details
+Custom packages can be installed to enable support for any topic or service types, see :doc:`Custom message & Service types </basics/custom-message-types>` for more details.

 .. code-block:: yaml
    :caption: phntm_bridge.yaml